Convergence of utility indifference prices to the superreplication price in a multiple-priors framework: Introduction

-We revisit as well, in a static context, the notion of certainty equivalent introduced in \citep{Pr65}.
-We extend it for random utility functions and in the presence of multiple-priors and we establish that the absolute risk aversion allows the ranking of the multiple-priors certainty equivalent despite the presence of uncertainty aversion (see Proposition \ref{rrandce}).
-This part is also related to \citep{Bau13} where an alternative notion of indifference buyer (and seller) prices are introduced for non-random utility functions in a static setting under the representation of \citep{Vio11}.
+We also revisit in a static context the notion of certainty equivalent introduced in \citep{Pr65}.
+We extend it in the presence of multiple-priors and give some conditions for existence and uniqueness of certainty equivalent (see Proposition \ref{certainequivdef}).
+We establish that the absolute risk aversion allows the ranking of the multiple-priors certainty equivalent despite the presence of uncertainty aversion (see Proposition \ref{rrandce}).
+This part is related to \citep{Bau13} where an alternative notion of (static) indifference prices are introduced for non-random utility functions under the representation of \citep{Vio11}.

+{Finally we present a detailed example where all the concepts and results of the paper are illustrated.}

+We have chosen to work under the discrete-time framework introduced in \citep{BN}.
+We outline briefly in Section \ref{setup} some of the interesting features of this framework, in particular with respect to time-consistency.
+To solve our problem, we use some arguments of {\citep{CR06} that are adapted to our multiple-priors framework together with \citep[Theorems 2.2 and 2.3]{BN}.
+We also use some elements of quasi-sure stochastic analysis as developed in \citep{DM06} and \citep{DHP11}.

-The article is structured as follows: Section \ref{setup} presents our framework, some definitions and results needed in the rest of the paper.
-Section \ref{secrav} revisits the link between certainty equivalent and absolute risk aversion in our set-up.
-Section \ref{priceconvergence} presents the main theorem on the convergence of the utility indifference prices to the superreplication price.
-Finally, Section \ref{utilapen} contains the remaining proofs and technical results.
+The article is structured as follows: Section \ref{setup} presents the framework and the definitions needed in the rest of the paper.
+Section \ref{secmain} presents the main theorem on the convergence of the utility indifference prices to the superreplication price for non-random utility function.
+This section also revisits the link between certainty equivalent and absolute risk aversion in our set-up.
+Section \ref{example} proposes a detailed example illustrating our results.
+The proofs are reported in Section \ref{secproof}.
+Finally, in Section \ref{apen} the convergence result is extended to random utility functions.